-Smart contracts are self-executing contracts that exist on a blockchain network, without requiring any third party or central authority to enact it.
-These automatic transactions are traceable, transparent, and irreversible, making them ideal for salary and loan payments, rent payments, and subscriptions.
+Smart contracts are self-executing contracts that exist on a blockchain network, without requiring any third party or central authority to enact them.
+These automatic transactions can be traceable, transparent, and irreversible, making them well-suited for salary and loan payments, rent payments, and subscriptions.

-An employer can set up a smart contract that automatically transfers stablecoins to their employees at the end of each month, for example.
-This is especially beneficial for businesses that have employees all over the world, as it reduces the exorbitant fees and days long process of transferring and exchanging fiat currency from, say, a bank account in New York to a Chinese bank account.
+For example, an employer could set up a smart contract that automatically transfers stablecoins to their employees at the end of each month.
+This is especially beneficial for businesses that have employees all over the world, as it provides a way to sidestep the high fees and days-long process of transferring and exchanging fiat currency from, say, a bank account in New York to one in China.

-In another scenario, a smart contract could be set up between a landlord and her tenant to automatically transfer payment for rent on the first of each month, without worrying about high fluctuations in price like you would with non-stable cryptocurrencies.
+In another scenario, a smart contract could be set up between a landlord and a tenant to automatically transfer payment for rent on the first of each month.

-The same idea can apply for automatic payments of loans (ie. with decentralized lending), monthly subscriptions such as gym memberships, or even recurring donations to nonprofit organizations.
+The same idea can apply for automatic payments of loans or monthly subscriptions like gym memberships.

 Fast and affordable remittances for migrant workers

-In today’s world, migrant workers have to send remittances through businesses like Western Union to get money back to their families and loved ones.
-This is a slow and costly process, where families end up losing a big chunk of their funds to high fees.
+In today’s world, many migrant workers rely on businesses like Western Union to send money back to their families and loved ones.
+This can be a slow and costly process, where families end up losing a big chunk of their funds to high fees.

-Cryptocurrency offers a solution to this problem, with fast transactions and low fees, but there’s still the problem that a cryptocurrency like bitcoin could drop in value by 20% in just one day.
+Cryptocurrency offers the potential for fast transactions and low fees, but there’s still the problem that a cryptocurrency like bitcoin could fluctuate wildly in value overnight.

-Seeing how global remittances totaled $613B in 2017 alone, this is a massive use case for stablecoins.
+With billions being transferred in global remittances every year, this is a massive use case for stablecoins.

-In the event of a fiat currency crashing in value, local citizens could exchange their crashing currency for USD-backed, EUR-backed, or even gold-backed stablecoins quickly before they lose even more of their savings, thus protecting them from further drops in value.
+In the event of a fiat currency crashing in value, local citizens could quickly exchange their crashing currency for relatively safe USD-backed, EUR-backed, or even gold-backed stablecoins, thus protecting them from further drops in value.

 Improved cryptocurrency exchanges

-Very few cryptocurrency exchanges out there currently support fiat currencies due to strict regulations.
-But the use of stablecoins allow exchanges to get around this problem and offer crypto-fiat trading pairs, by simply using a USD-backed stablecoin instead of actual dollars.
+Few cryptocurrency exchanges currently support fiat currencies due to strict regulations.
+But the use of stablecoins allows exchanges to get around this problem and offer crypto-fiat trading pairs, by simply using a USD-backed stablecoin instead of actual dollars.

-This will greatly help in the adoption of cryptocurrency trading as a whole, as it makes the process of joining and obtaining cryptocurrency easier for newcomers, as they can continue to think in terms of dollars or euros, instead of in constantly-fluctuating bitcoin values.
+This supports the adoption of cryptocurrency trading as a whole, as it makes the process of obtaining cryptocurrency easier for newcomers and they can continue to think in terms of dollars or euros, instead of constantly fluctuating bitcoin values.

-To solve this trust problem, stablecoins should provide regular audits from third parties to ensure transparency.
-This will help ensure that they are trustworthy and can help keep their reputation high.
+To solve this trust problem, stablecoins could adopt approaches like providing regular audits from third parties to bolster transparency.

 This is especially true for commodity-backed stablecoins.
-If you ever wanted to get your real bars of gold, for example, it could take months and an expensive trip to the vault.
+If you ever wanted to get your real bars of gold, for example, it could take months and an expensive trip to a physical vault.